lornebb/w1-rebase/README.md

 - Searchable genre tags
 - copy and content for bands
 - full sized band videos for each band listing page
+- hosted images for speedy load times (migrate from dropbox)

 ---